hrj/abandon/README.md

 From these input text files, Abandon can present textual reports or graphical reports.
 The graphical reports are useful when you need to interactively explore the data.

+In addition, PDF reports can be generated using [abandon-reports](https://github.com/hrj/abandon-reports).
+PDFs are useful when you need to print the report or share it with someone by email, etc.

 Abandon is inspired by [Ledger](http://ledger-cli.org/) but is simpler to use, has a more regular syntax, has a GUI and is cross-platform.
 Abandon tries to maintain syntax compatibility with Ledger whenever possible.